containers/youki/docs/src/user/basic_setup.md

 ## Installing the source

-Once you have cloned the source, you can build it by [just](https://github.com/casey/just#installation).
+Once you have cloned the source, you can build it with [just](https://github.com/casey/just#installation) :

 ```console
 # go into the cloned directory